-Students will be assigned to Homework Center that day if they do not bring their completed homework to school.
+At the middle school campus, students will be assigned to Homework Center that day if they do not bring their completed homework to school.
 Homework Center provides a quiet space for scholars to complete work during lunch.
 Although it is not enough time to complete all work, we hope that attending Homework Center allows scholars to build their academic habits and practice some of the skills they missed by skipping a homework assignment.